Stephen-RA-King/pydough/README.md

 ### Logging
 If you have chosen to use logging, then the ABSOLUTE path to the log file will need to be set.
-Currently it is set to a RELATIVE file to where the application is run.
+Currently, it is set to a RELATIVE file to where the application is run.
 Everybody's file structures are different, so obviously it is not possible for me to know where you want your log file to be.

-This can be set in the src / __init__.py file  -> handlers -> file -> filename
+This can be set in the src / __init__.py file  → handlers → file → filename

 ### Invoke